-Withdrawals are from areas with water stress withdrawn from with previous Primary reason for comparison with previous reporting year Five- year forecast Primary reason for forecast Identification tool Please explain How 1 Yes 26-50 About the same Investment in water-smart technology/process About the same Investment in water-smart technology/process Other, please specify (maplecroft) Comparison with previous reporting year.
-In 2022, the number of production sites within water stressed areas increased to 50 due to our merger activities (2021: 44).
+Withdrawals are from areas with water stress % withdrawn from areas with water stress Comparison with previous reporting year Primary reason for comparison with previous reporting year Five- year forecast Primary reason for forecast Identification tool Please explain Row 1 Yes 26-50 About the same Investment in water-smart technology/process About the same Investment in water-smart technology/process Other, please specify (maplecroft) Comparison with previous reporting year: In 2022, the number of production sites within water stressed areas increased to 50 due to our merger activities (2021: 44).
 Despite this, the share of water withdrawn from water stressed areas remained unchanged at 41% in comparison to 2021.
 This development mirrors our effort to continuously enforce our water management activities (e.g. increased recycling, accelerated shift to waterless processes etc.) at our production sites, especially those located in areas suffering from water stress.
 Method: In order to classify the local water stress at our sites, the Maplecroft risk index tool was chosen.
 The water stress index by Maplecroft represents the ratio between water withdrawals and water regeneration.
 The result is multiplied with a factor of ten.
 So zero (0) represents areas of extreme water stress and ten (10) areas without water stress.
 The Water Stress Index pinpoints areas of water stress down to 10km 2 worldwide and was developed for companies to identify risk of water interruptions to supply chains, operations and investments.
-For the selection of sites in water stress areas, we have included all sites in areas with a water risk index of 0-2,5 (extreme risk, Volkswagen sites e.g.: Escobedo, Kariega, Puebla, Pune, Ankara) and 2,5-5 (high risk, Volkswagen sites e.g.: Escobedo, Kariega, Puebla, Pune, Ankara) and 2,5-5 (high risk, Volkswagen sites e.g.: Pamplona, Chengdu, Osnabrück).
-We then have determined the share of water withdrawals of these sites compared to the Group's global value.
+For the selection of sites in water stress areas, we have included all sites in areas with a water risk index of 0-2,5 (extreme risk, Volkswagen sites e.g.: Escobedo, Kariega, Puebla, Pure, Ankara) and 2,5-5 (high risk, Volkswagen sites e.g.: Escobedo, Kariega, Puebla, Pure, Ankara) and 2,5-5 (high risk, Volkswagen sites e.g.: Escobedo, Kariega, Puebla, Pure, Ankara) and 2,5-6 (high risk, Volkswagen sites e.g.: Escobedo, Kariega, Puebla, Pure, Ankara) and 2,5-6 (high risk, Volkswagen sites e.g.: Escobedo, Kariega, Puebla, Pure, Ankara) and 2,5-6 (high risk, Volkswagen sites e.g.: Escobedo, Kariega, Puebla, Pure, Ankara) and 2,5-6 (high risk, Volkswagen sites e.g.: Escobedo, Kariega, Puebla, Pure, Makara inter wither withdrawals of these sites compared to the Group's global value.
 We take action towards a sustainable water management at these sites.
-Five-year-forecast: Volkswagen is investigating in new technologies that have the potential to reduce water consumption and is increasing the activities with local authorities (e.g. reforestation of 750 hectares in Iztaccihuatl-Popocatépet!
-National Park close to the production site in Puebla, Mexico by 2000).
-There is still enough to be done before the water stress is reduced in the suf
+Five-year-forecast: Volkswagen is investigating in new technologie